Pitch and Harmony

-Now that we can sing and identify different scales, and have developed some familiarity with solfege, we can start to study intervals.
 Remember that a musical interval measures the distance between any two pitches, identifying both its size and quality.
-We will be working with intervals up to the fifth, and introduce the remaining ones.
+In this tutorial we will be working with intervals up to the fifth, and introduce the remaining ones.

 First, give yourself a starting pitch and sing: do re mi, the first three scale degrees of a major scale.
 Now sing the re silently: do (re) mi.
 Now just the major third: do mi.
 You can now sing the interval of a major third, and have a pretty good idea as to its sound quality.

-The following exercise has five melodic major thirds.
+The following exercise for learning to recognize intervals has five melodic major thirds.
 Play the whole example, first listening to the interval then singing in back in time.
 There will be a pause after each interval:

 The next exercise uses the same five starting pitches as above, but now you should produce the interval yourself.
 Play the first note, sing it back, then immediately sing a major third above.
 You may wish to stop the player after each pitch sounds:

-You can practice major thirds at your instrument as well using a similar process.
+You can practice recognizing intervals of a major third at your instrument as well using a similar process.
 Play random major thirds and sing them back.
 Try four or five at a time.
 Then play a random pitch, singing it back and a major third above it.

 Now we will begin to work with minor thirds.
 If you can sing a minor scale, you can already sing a minor third: its made up of the first and third scale degrees.
 The solfege is la do.
 We will approach this interval the same way as we did with major thirds.
 Give yourself a starting pitch, and sing the first three pitches of a minor scale: la ti do.
 Now sing the ti silently: la (ti) do.
 Now the minor third: la do.